 Quentin Kirrin aka Uncle Quentin (The Famous Five)

-Father to George and uncle to Julian, Dick and Anne, has one of the worst tempers amongst Blyton’s fathers.
+Father to George and uncle to Julian, Dick and Anne, he has one of the worst tempers amongst Blyton’s fathers.
 He works from home as a scientist and during school holidays is often found stomping, roaring and slamming doors as the slightest sound sets him off.
 He’s also very absent-minded and often fails to see what’s right in front of him.

 He’s not all bad, though, he genuinely cares for his wife and daughter and can be very kind too.